Latvenergo AS owns two large combined heat and power plants – Riga CHPP-1 and Riga CHPP-2.

 The Riga CHPPs use natural gas as the primary fuel, which is environmentally the friendliest type of fossil fuel available for power generation.
 In order to ensure the reliability of thermal energy supply in emergency situations (emergency cut-offs), Riga CHPPs store back-up fuel reserves of diesel.

-The amount of electricity generated by Riga CHPPs in 2016 was 2,206 GWh, which is by 9% more compared to the previous year.
-Riga CHPPs operate efficiently and flexibly, adjusting the operational modes to market conditions.
-The amount of electricity generated by Riga CHPPs in 2016 was 47% of the total electricity output by Latvenergo Group.
+The amount of electricity generated by the Riga CHPPs in 2017 was 1,411 GWh, a 36% decrease compared to the previous year.
+This was mainly due to the untypically high electricity output at the Daugava HPPs.
+The Riga CHPPs operate efficiently and flexibly, adapting their operational modes to the electricity market’s conditions.
+The amount of electricity generated by the Riga CHPPs in 2017 was 25% of Latvenergo Group’s total electricity output.

-In 2016, the amount of thermal energy generated by Riga CHPPs was 2,417 GWh or by 11% more compared to the previous year.
-Generation of thermal energy at Riga CHPPs depends on thermal energy demand, determined by the ambient temperature and duration of the heating season.
-Thermal energy generated by Riga CHPPs is supplied to Riga district heating company at regulated tariffs.
+The amount of thermal energy generated by the Riga CHPPs in 2017 was 2,349 GWh or 3% less compared to the previous year.
+Thermal energy generated by the Riga CHPPs is supplied to Rīgas siltums AS at regulated tariffs.

 The Riga CHPP-1 was built from 1954 to 1958, and it was completely reconstructed in 2005.
 The plant employs two gas turbines, one steam turbine and three water heating boilers.
 The electric capacity installed in CHPP-1 is 144 MW, while the thermal capacity is 493 MW.